dntstck/blog/webdev/devblog-build.md

 <br><sup>jekyll-gh-pages.yml</sup>
 </figure>

 <p>Here, we build and check the scheduled directory exists, if it doesn't it will create it.
-However it should always be there as we have placed a .gitkeep file there to prevent GitHUb from ignoring empty dirs.
+However it should always be there as we have placed a .gitkeep file there to prevent GitHub from ignoring empty dirs.
 </p>

 <figure>